-Press and release the SEEK buttons to search for the next channel in Satellite mode.
-Press the right switch to seek up and the left switch to seek down.
-The radio will remain tuned to the new channel until you make another selection.
-Holding either button will bypass channels without stopping until you release it.
+Push and release the SEEK buttons to search for the next listenable station in AM/FM mode.
+Push the right switch to seek up and the left switch to seek down.
+The radio will remain tuned to the new station until you make another selection.
+Holding either button will bypass stations without stopping, until you release it.